Robert Clofine has been practicing law since 1982 and is nationally recognized as a specialist in Elder Law and Estate Law.

 Mr. Clofine is nationally recognized in the field of Estate and Elder Law, and has been interviewed and quoted by USA Today, Money Magazine, Kiplinger’s Personal Finance, Kiplinger’s Retirement Report, The Wall Street Journal, Bloomberg Personal Wealth Manager, Mutual Fund Magazine, Fortune and Forbes Magazine.

-Mr. Clofine is also a sought after speaker on Estate and Elder law issues, and has given hundreds of lectures and seminars to legal, professional and community groups and has been a lecturer for the Pennsylvania Bar Institute for many years.
+Mr. Clofine is also a sought after speaker on Estate and Elder law issues, and has given hundreds of lectures and seminars to legal, professional and community groups.
+Click here to see a list of his recent speaking engagements.

 He is a 1978 cum laude graduate of Villanova University and a 1982 cum laude graduate of the University of Pittsburgh School of Law, where he served on the Law Review.